LarryChenCode/LoanAndCreditCard_ETL_Capstone/README.md

 ## Overview
 This capstone project demonstrates the knowledge and abilities acquired throughout the Data Engineering course.
 The project involves managing an ETL process for a Loan Application dataset and a Credit Card dataset using Python, SQL, Apache Spark, and various Python libraries for data visualization and analysis.

-This project involves the following steps:
-1. Preprocessing of datasets (Loan Application and Credit Card).
-2. Data extraction, transformation, and loading using Python (Pandas, advanced modules like Matplotlib, Seaborn, FPDF), SQL, and PySpark.
-3. Creating a console-based application for data management and visualization.
-4. Developing visualizations and analytics using Python libraries.

 ## Authors
 - Chun-hao (Larry) Chen &nbsp;<a href="https://www.linkedin.com/in/larrychencpa/"><img src="https://upload.wikimedia.org/wikipedia/commons/c/ca/LinkedIn_logo_initials.png" alt="LinkedIn" style="height: 1em; width:auto;"/></a> &nbsp; <a href="https://github.com/LarryChenCode"> <img src="https://upload.wikimedia.org/wikipedia/commons/9/91/Octicons-mark-github.svg" alt="GitHub" style="height: 1em; width: auto;"/></a>